-- u) To approve any projects to be paid from the Technical Cooperation Funds that are submitted to it by the General Secretariat in accordance with the provisions of the Technical Cooperation Regulations; - v) Any and all other functions necessary for the due and proper attainment of its purposes. - 11.
+- 11.26) To approve any projects to be paid from the Technical Cooperation Funds that are submitted to it by the General Secretariat in accordance with the provisions of the Technical Cooperation Regulations: - 11.27) In the event that the General Secretariat is in favour, to decide whether a member country or territory may use its pro rata funds more than three times; - 11.28) Any and all other functions necessary for the due and proper attainment of its purposes. - 12.
 Proposals and/or matters should be submitted by Council members to the General Secretariat at least six weeks prior to the opening of the session in which they are to be considered.
 Proposals and/or matters submitted outside of this period may be considered only if the Council so decides by a majority of the members present and voting.

-The submission and consideration of proposals and/or matters shall be governed by the provisions of Article 108, paragraphs 2 to 9 of these Regulations.
+The submission and consideration of proposals and/or matters shall be governed by the provisions of Article 108, paragraphs 2 to 10 of these Regulations.

-- 12. The adoption of decisions by the Council shall require: - verification of the necessary quorum, which shall be one half plus one of the member countries or territories present and entitled to vote; - consensus, or if that is not possible, a simple majority. - 13.
-The adoption of decisions by long-distance consultation, subsequent to Council meetings, shall require: - consultation with member countries and territories of the Union entitled to vote; - verification of the quorum necessary to validate responses, which shall be one half plus one of the member countries or territories of the Union entitled to vote; - a simple majority of responses based on this quorum. - 14.
+- 13. The adoption of decisions by the Council shall require: - verification of the necessary quorum, which shall be one half plus one of the member countries or territories present and entitled to vote; - consensus, or if that is not possible, a simple majority. - 14.
+The adoption of decisions by long-distance consultation, subsequent to Council meetings, shall require: - consultation with member countries and territories of the Union entitled to vote; - verification of the quorum necessary to validate responses, which shall be one half plus one of the member countries or territories of the Union entitled to vote; - a simple majority of responses based on this quorum. - 15.
 The Council shall present a comprehensive report on its activities during the interval between Congresses at least two months in advance of the next Congress.